What is the Ketogenic Diet?

-As we begin to develop a better understanding of the underlying causes of these conditions, we also start to understand how a ketogenic diet—a diet low in carbohydrates and high in fat—can help to heal these patients.
-While initially explored for treating epilepsy and seizures, the ketogenic diet is now being studied in an array of different pathologies, from mental health to cancer.
+As we begin to develop a better understanding of the underlying causes of mental illness, we also start to understand how a ketogenic diet—a diet low in carbohydrates and high in fat—can help to heal these patients.
+While initially explored for treating epilepsy and seizures, the ketogenic diet is now being studied for an array of different pathologies, from mental health to cancer.

 While we still need additional clinical trials, a number of case reports and small preliminary clinical trials show significant improvement in symptoms of patients struggling with schizophrenia, dementia and bipolar disorder (Phelps 2013, Sarnyai 2020, Wlodarek 2021).

 Part of the mechanism that engages the healing response from ketosis involves insulin, a crucial compound for our body’s blood sugar balance.
 Insulin resistance, often thought of only in the context of diabetes, refers to a problem in the ability to utilize insulin to uptake glucose for fuel.
 Yet more recently, it’s increasingly being recognized as an underlying component in psychiatric and neurodegenerative diseases as well.

 Alzheimer’s disease has even been labeled diabetes type three.
 The causes of insulin resistance and blood sugar problems can stem from any number of sources, including infections, genetics, toxicity, inflammation, lack of exercise, visceral fat and diet.